raymond-sikpojie/Cloud-Project-4/README.md

 - Run the command `kubectl get pods` to see the kubernetes pods which contain the docker containers.

 - Set up an account for Travis CI, link your project repository on Github with Travis CI.
-Configure your Dockerhub Username and Password as environment varibles in Travis CI.
+Configure your Dockerhub username and password as environment variables in Travis CI.